Docu-drama with animation

 Dr. Helmy’s story is a personal example for everyone who encounters injustice.
 It encourages us to show compassion and be accountable for our surroundings.

-The film is even more relevant given the complex political and social realities of Europe today.
+The film is even more relevant given the complex political and social realities of Israel as well as Europe today.

 This is a rare opportunity to tell a story that transcends religion, politics, and prejudice, and emphasizes that, at the end of the day, we are all human.